voron434/styleru_py_week2/README.md

 # styleru_py_week2
 This is result of my work with SuperJob api:
-All of these scripts requires Python 3.x.
+All of these scripts requires Python 3.x. and modules from reqirements.txt
 Also there is full Eng interface.
 ***
 # 1. hello_api_superjob #